Last updated on June 5th, 2018

 Step 2 – And what do we need to do it?

 Given the nature of the project, what you need will depend on what you decide to do, what you already have, and how you like to do things.
-In my case I ended up using the items on the following, non-exhaustive list.
+In my case I ended up using the items on the following list.

 - Cheap Jeans – I used my favorite pair of Bilt Iron Workers Camo Cargo Pants.
 They are decent, MC-specific pants that already had decent Kevlar reinforcement panels.
-Plus pockets for hip and knee armor.
+Plus pockets for knee and hip armor.
 But if you don’t have some Kevlar pants to cannibalize, you could even use normal jeans if you wanted to.

 - Reinforcement fabric – 1 full yard is needed.
 I used a technical fabric specifically and explicitly designed for motorcycle gear.
 I’d recommend you do the same.
 However if it came to it, Cordura or any other high denier or abrasion resistant fabric would be better than nothing.